Alaskan King Bed vs California King Bed: Understanding The Difference

 - Smaller than an Alaskan king: For people who want as much surface area as possible, this has a little less space than the Alaskan king.
 But it’s still pretty huge!

-- Not ideal for co-sleeping with kids: Since sleeping in the same bed with children usually requires a wider bed, the narrower California king may not be the best choice.
+- Not ideal for co-sleeping with kids: Since sleeping in the same bed with children requires a wider bed, the narrower California king may not be the best choice.

 Choosing Between A California King And Alaskan King